Kittyhacker101-Software/KatWeb/README.md

 - Found a bug in KatWeb?
 Report it [here](https://github.com/kittyhacker101/KatWeb/issues).

 ### KatWeb 2 / KatWebX
 The next major release of KatWeb, named [KatWebX](https://github.com/kittyhacker101/KatWebX), is currently in development.
-No new features will be added to KatWeb v1 during this time, although bug fixes and security patches will still be provided until 3 months after KatWebX is released.
-A beta of KatWebX will likely be available around Nov-Dec 2018.
+No new features will be added to KatWeb v1 during this time, although KatWeb will still be supported and maintained until June 13, 2019.
+After KatWebX is released, upgrade support and critical security patches will be available until December 16, 2019.

 ## Features
 - High Peformance TLS 1.2 (v1.0+)